Keyboard shortcuts

 For SoapySDR hardware drivers:

-• PothosSDR for pre-built SDR drivers.
-The installer offers to add the libraries to your PATH.
-Make sure to check this option.
+• Miniconda for pre-built SDR drivers.
+The installer offers to add the binaries to your PATH.
+Do not check this option.

-• Install bindgen dependencies.
+• Install SoapySDR:

 • Check if your setup is working by running cargo build in the FutureSDR directory.